lokalized/lokalized-java/README.md

 assertEquals(Cardinality.ONE, cardinality);

 // Using BigDecimal obviates the need to specify visible decimals
-// since they can be encoded directly in the number.
+// since they can be encoded directly in the number
 // We evaluate to Cardinality.OTHER, as expected cardinality = Cardinality.forNumber(new BigDecimal("1.0"), Locale.forLanguageTag("en"));
 assertEquals(Cardinality.OTHER, cardinality);